How to Tell Your Boss You're Quitting (6 Easy Steps) [+ Resignation Tips]

 - A request.
 It’s always best to know what the manager (or boss) can provide to the resigning employee.
-Asking for a reference, recommendation letter or LinkedIn recommendation can be beneficial to a future employer or prospective employers (during a job search).
+Asking for a reference, recommendation letter or LinkedIn recommendation can benefit a future employer or prospective employers (during a job search).
 Asking the manager (or boss) to provide this during the final two weeks of employment can be beneficial.

 Tip: It’s best to wait to schedule a meeting to resign until after a job offer has been made for a new position.
 A frequent mistake is to “quit” or resign after the first job interview.
 A job interview does not guarantee employment.

 Here are the steps to telling a boss about an impending resignation.